Brazil's Itaú confirms loan purchases from rival BTG Pactual

-SAO PAULO (Reuters) - Itaú BBA SA, Brazil’s largest wholesale and investment bank, purchased an unspecified amount of loans from rival Grupo BTG Pactual SA, which accelerated asset sales following the arrest of founder André Esteves.
+SAO PAULO, Dec 16 (Reuters) - Itaú BBA SA, Brazil’s largest wholesale and investment bank, purchased an unspecified amount of loans from rival Grupo BTG Pactual SA, which accelerated asset sales following the arrest of founder André Esteves.

 Itaú BBA Chief Executive Officer Candido Bracher said at an event in São Paulo that inflows of client money that has presumably left BTG Pactual in recent weeks, has come “in line with our size and market share.”